Sunset Bain: Fictional character biography

 Sunset Bain got her start by seducing fellow MIT undergraduate Tony Stark into revealing the security codes for Stark Industries.
 Shortly thereafter, a force of masked men invaded and stole several prototypes.
 Within a year, Baintronics was founded and Sunset broke it off with Stark.
 While Baintronic maintained a spotless reputation, Sunset assumed the Madame Menace persona and sold high-tech weaponry to criminals via "a tremendously profitable underground seasonal "Sharper Villain" catalog of armaments."

 When Machine Man lost an arm while fighting Baron Brimstone and the Satan Squad, Madame Menace bought it, obtaining a low price by threatening the seller "with one of her flesh-eating roaches."
 Her plans for reverse engineering the limb were interrupted when Machine Man came to claim it.
 Despite her electromagnets and sonic disrupter cannon, Machine Man prevailed, and Sunset had to blow up her yacht to escape.
 An accidental run-in with Alpha Flight members Aurora, Northstar and Sasquatch eventually persuaded her to set aside her Machine Man machinations for a while.
-Madame Menace then made a few minor appearances supplying weapons to Ghost Rider villain Orb, and then Doctor Octopus.

-Sunset next showed up in a meeting with Tony Stark which was interrupted when a damaged Machine Man showed up with the head of Jocasta, having lost a battle to Terminus.
-Stark changed into Iron Man and brought the damaged androids to Baintronics, where under the guise of assistance, Sunset created knockoff duplicates of the robots.
-When the repaired Machine Man left, Sunset managed to give him the fake Jocasta.
-The real Jocasta and false Machine Man left with Baintronics laid in-continuity foundations for the Machine Man 2020 miniseries.

-After this, Sunset Bain as Madame Menace teamed with the New Enforcers in their plot to take over the fallen Kingpin's crime cartel.
-Ostensibly, Bain did this in order to study the New Enforcers technology, including Dragon Man, Dreadnought, and the Super-Adaptoid.

-Having failed to decode the intricacies of Jocasta's A.I., Sunset decided to hire Tony Stark to investigate.
-As Stark was already employed otherwise, Sunset hired the new War Machine to destroy his current employers.
-After Iron Man defeated Fin Fang Foom, Baintronics took the contract for transporting the beast's massive bulk.
-Using this as an in, Sunset asked Tony to work for her again.
-Growing suspicious, Stark accepted in order to learn more.
-Stark then freed Jocasta and persuaded the new War Machine to stop working for Sunset Bain.
+Having failed to decode the intricacies of Jocasta's A.I., Bain hires Tony Stark to investigate.
+As Stark was already employed otherwise, Bain hires War Machine to destroy his current employers.
+After Iron Man defeats Fin Fang Foom, Baintronics takes the contract for transporting Foom.
+Using this as an in, Bain asks Stark to work for her again.
+Growing suspicious, Stark accepts in order to learn more.
+Stark then frees Jocasta and persuades War Machine to stop working for Bain.